Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Background

 Getting back to the client-side, $p_i$ repeatedly broadcasts the message $\mathrm{WRITE}$ to all processors in $\sP$ until it receives replies from a majority of them (line~\ref{ln:0broadcastWRITEreg}).
 Once that happens, it uses the arriving values for keeping $reg$ up-to-date (line~\ref{ln:0mergeRecWrite}).

-\textbf{The $\sSnapshot(v)$ operation.~~} Algorithm~\ref{alg:0disCongif}'s $\sSnapshot()$ operation appears in lines~\ref{ln:0operationSnapshot} to~\ref{ln:0snapshotReturn} (client-side) and lines~\ref{ln:0arrivalSNAPSHOT} to~\ref{ln:0sendSNAPSHOTackRegSsn} (server-side).
-Recall that Delporte-Gallet \etal~\cite[Algorithm~1]{DBLP:journals/tpds/Delporte-Gallet18} is non-blocking with respect to the snapshot operations as long as are no concurrent write operations.
+\textbf{The $\sSnapshot()$ operation.~~} Algorithm~\ref{alg:0disCongif}'s $\sSnapshot()$ operation appears in lines~\ref{ln:0operationSnapshot} to~\ref{ln:0snapshotReturn} (client-side) and lines~\ref{ln:0arrivalSNAPSHOT} to~\ref{ln:0sendSNAPSHOTackRegSsn} (server-side).
+Recall that Delporte-Gallet \etal~\cite[Algorithm~1]{DBLP:journals/tpds/Delporte-Gallet18} is non-blocking with respect to the snapshot operations as long as there are no concurrent write operations.
 Thus, the client-side is written in the form of a repeat-until loop.
 Processor $p_i$ tries to query the system for the most recent value of the shared registers.
-The success of such attempts depends on the above assumption.
+The success of such attempts, \ie satisfying the if-statement condition of line~\ref{ln:0prevEqualsReg}, depends on the above assumption.
 Therefore, before each such broadcast, $p_i$ copies $reg$'s value to $prev$ (line~\ref{ln:0prevSsnGetsRegSsnPlusOne}) and exits the repeat-until loop only when the updated value of $reg$ indicates that there are no concurrent write operations.
+We note that the absence of concurrent writes implies the success of the atomic snapshot since it considers all previous write operations.

 Figure~\ref{fig:0nonBlockExec} depicts two examples of Algorithm~\ref{alg:0disCongif}'s execution.
 The upper drawing illustrates a write operation that is followed by a snapshot operation and then a second write operation.
-We use this example when comparing algorithms~\ref{alg:9disCongif},~\ref{alg:disCongif} and~\ref{alg:terminating}.
+We use this example when comparing with algorithms~\ref{alg:9disCongif},~\ref{alg:disCongif} and~\ref{alg:terminating}.
 The lower drawing illustrates a case of an unbounded sequence of write operations that disrupts a snapshot operation, which does not terminate for an unbounded period.